 4. RTG Deck, Porch, Patio Anti-Slip Paint

-Available in sand and light grey, this best deck paint works wonderfully for exterior surfaces like your porch, ramps, patios, or deck areas.
-It comes with a UV-stable formula that won’t fade with direct sunlight, and it’ll look as sharp as the first day you applied it all season long.
+Available in sand and light grey, this works wonderfully for exterior surfaces like your porch, ramps, patios, or deck areas.
+It comes with a UV-stable and long lasting formula that won’t fade with direct sunlight, and it’ll look as sharp as the first day you applied it all season long.
 You can apply this paint with a brush or a roller to get an even application that looks nice and dries quickly.

-If you’re looking for something that is eco-friendly, this is the best deck paint available.
-It has a new formula that produces a low amount of odors and VOCs.
+If you’re looking for something that is eco-friendly, this is excellent.
+It has a new long lasting formula that produces a low amount of odors and VOCs.
 You won’t have to worry about keeping your pets and kids away from the area as you paint.
 It can withstand heavy foot traffic without peeling, cracking, or bubbling up.
 You get up to 100 square feet of coverage per gallon, and you should only need one coat.
 You don’t need to apply primer before you add the paint, and it’s easy to clean up when you finish with water and soap.

 - Comes with an anti-slip coating